CMPSC403-AlleghenyCollege-Fall2021/activity2-3/README.md

 ## Submission

 You do not need to submit anything via GitHub for this activity.
-Instead, please complete Activity 2 durectly on TryHackMe using the link provided above.
+Instead, please complete Activity 2 and Activity 3 directly on TryHackMe using the link provided above.